cschech/CBSD/README.md

 attempted representations of organisms using minimal codes, and it seems like a reasonably good thing to try." - Ray Solomonoff

-The unstated truth about the portability of self-hosted Unix is that it is the synthetic analogue of a biological reproduction process.

 # My initial bug report to Theo:

 https://marc.info/?l=openbsd-bugs&m=159074964523007&w=2

+# Conclusion

+The unstated truth about the portability of self-hosted Unix is that it is the synthetic analogue of a biological reproduction process, and it is prone to the accumulation of "junk DNA" (which might not actually be junk but could trigger or be triggered by another process).
+Proceeding from the assumption of no contamination of the outside or inside environment is foolish.